davidemodolo/claw-the-ollama/README.md

 ## Usage

 Just use Cheshire Cat AI as usual with Ollama as your LLM provider.
-If you request a model that isn't present, the plugin will fetch it automatically when you send the first message.
+If you request a model that isn't present, the plugin will fetch it automatically when you send a message.

 ## Requirements
 - Cheshire Cat AI